Keisha Grant is an anchor for NBC Connecticut. She can be seen weeknights at 6 and 11 p.m. alongside co-anchor Gerry Brooks.

 Recently, Keisha was honored by the NAACP for her commitment to community involvement.
 She has also been honored with awards from several other organizations including The Ohio Valley Chapter of The National Academy of Television Arts and Sciences, The Society of Professional Journalists and MADD.

-On a personal note, Keisha loves hiking, traveling, mentoring youth and enjoying everything that nature has to offer!
+Keisha loves hiking, traveling, mentoring youth and enjoying everything that nature has to offer!
 She says her parents are her role models and credits her mother’s strength and her father’s West Indian culture to her strong values and work ethic.